-We also have a great reference book Ontario Judging and Exhibiting Standards (OJES 2019).
+We also have a great reference books the OHA Virtual Flower Show Guidelines and Ontario Judging and Exhibiting Standards (OJES 2019).
 This book tells exhibitors what a judge is looking for when judging a flower show’s floral designs and horticultural specimens (cut flowers, vegetables, potted plants, terrariums and trough gardens etc.).
 It includes everything you need to know about staging a flower show, and how to prepare your entries.
 The rules and guidelines in this book will be used by the judge to assess the quality of exhibits and the awarding of prizes.
 OJES 2019 is available for purchase from the OHA Supplies Coordinator.
 You can also check with a local judge as they will certainly have a copy.

 Briefly, a Show includes flowers, plants, fruit, vegetables, floral designs and special exhibits.
 The objectives of a Show are to: educate, stimulate interest in horticulture, provide a venue for creative expression, encourage community participation and have a project in which all members can participate.
 You may want to just start out with a mini show (just a few classes) at one of your meetings.
 How about a Veggie Mini show at a Fall meeting to show off some of the popular veggies that are in season?
 Or what about a mini Houseplant show in April?
 What about taking a road trip to see a show in your District?
 Check with other local societies and go see a show in person.
 Invite a local Judge to present a talk on how to exhibit in a show or give a demonstration on floral designs and special exhibits.
 We encourage societies to try and have a Standard Flower Show with at least two divisions, which must include one Horticultural and one Design Division.
 You just need a few people with an interest in gardening and a willingness to help with ideas for a show.